Amortized Generation of Sequential Algorithmic Recourses for Black-box Models: Evaluation

 \subsection{Experimental Methodology}

-Here we describe the details of running \toolname and other baselines.
+Here we describe the specific details of some approaches:

-\paragraph{\toolname specifics.} Since \toolname requires the set of immutable features and causal constraints as input, we infer them for each dataset.
-They are shown in \Cref{tab:causal-rels}.
-As described in Algorithm~\ref{alg:mdp}, this directly impacts the transition function in the MDP.
-We use a particular instantiation of~\Cref{alg:mdp}, available in our open source codebase, in the experiments: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item Action space: To produce sequential CFEs, actions primarily modify only one feature at a time.
-However, endogenous features may change due to changes in their parents. \item Cost of action: For the experiments, we do not penalize the agent for taking any action, thus \textsf{DistF} always returns 0.
-We describe the rationale for this later. \item Data manifold distance: Following previous work~\citep[e.g.,][]{dandl_multi-objective_2020,Kanamori2020:DACE}, we train a $k$-Nearest Neighbor (KNN) algorithm on the training dataset and use it to find the $\ell_1$ distance of a given datapoint from its nearest neighbor ($k = 1$) in the dataset (\textsf{DistD}).
-We use several values of the data manifold adherence factor $\lambda$ in the experiments. \item Counterfactual state reward (\textsf{CFReward}): As mentioned earlier, when the agent reaches a state, it receives a reward equal to the probability of that state to belong to the desired class.
-Whenever a counterfactual state is reached, the agent is rewarded with 100 points. \item Discount Factor: We use a discount factor $\gamma=0.99$.
-This value encourages the agent to learn the policy which takes a datapoint to its counterfactual state in small number of steps, thus removing the requirement of \textsf{DistF}. \end{itemize} \paragraph{MACE specifics.} MACE requires the user to specify the type of ML model to be used for classification.
-We choose logistic regression (LR) and random forest (RF) as the underlying models.
-We could not use neural networks because of the long runtime of MACE (see \Cref{sec:results}).
+\paragraph{\toolname specifics.} As stated in~\Cref{sec:algo}, the recourses generated by \toolname are realistic if provided with the actionability of features and causal constraints.
+These constraints can be provided using the complete/partial SCM of the data generating process or using domain knowledge.
+We assume these constraints are provided to \toolname and are shown in~\Cref{tab:causal-rels}.
+As described in Algorithm~\ref{alg:mdp}, this directly impacts the transition function.
+We use a particular instantiation of~\Cref{alg:mdp} in the experiments: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item Action space: To produce sequential ARs, actions modify only one feature at a time.
+However, endogenous features may simultaneously change due to change in their parent. \item Cost of action: We treat \textsf{DistF} function as a hyperparameter and use several values for it in the experiments. \item Data manifold distance: Following previous work~\citep{dandl_multi-objective_2020,Kanamori2020:DACE}, we train $k$-Nearest Neighbor (KNN) algorithm on the training dataset and use it to find the $\ell_1$ distance of a given datapoint from its nearest neighbor ($k = 1$) in the dataset (\textsf{DistD}).
+We use several values of the adherence factor $\lambda$ in the experiments. \item Counterfactual state reward (\textsf{CFReward}): The agent receives a reward equal to the probability of its state belonging to the desired class (this ranges between 0 and 1).
+However, when a counterfactual state is reached, the agent is rewarded with 100 points. \item Discount Factor: We use a discount factor $\gamma=0.99$.
+This value encourages the agent to learn a policy that takes a few steps to reach a counterfactual state. \end{itemize} We explore the impact of $\lambda$ hyperparameter in~\Cref{sec:hyperparam}, and give more implementation details in~\Cref{sec:implementation-details}. \paragraph{MACE specifics.} MACE requires as input the type of ML classifier to be used.
+We could not use a neural network because of the MACE's long runtime (see \cref{sec:results}), and and therefore choose logistic regression (LR) and random forest (RF), which had a reasonable runtime.